-With any ceiling rack, installation will always be slightly more tricky than the other solutions (simply because the ceiling is more difficult to access).
-But in reality it's just a case of screwing the two pulley sets into your studs.
+With any ceiling bike rack, installation will always be slightly more tricky than the other bike storage ideas (simply because the ceiling is more difficult to access).
+But in reality, it's just a case of screwing the two pulley sets into your studs.

 Then you simply attach one hook to your seat and the other to your handlebars and hoist up the bike with the cable.
-There's a safety lock to prevent accidental release and the system will hold bikes up to 50 kg (23 kg).
+There's a safety lock to prevent accidental release, and the system will hold bikes up to 50 lb (23 kg).

 For sure, while getting bikes up and down is not physically difficult, it does take a bit of time.
 And it certainly shouldn't be operated by small children!
 Plus once it's configured for one bike size you would need to re-install it to use it with other sizes.

-But its a very cost effective system of keeping bikes completely out of the way and is a great choice where there's no wall or floor space available.
+But it's a very cost-effective system of keeping bikes completely out of the way and is a great bike storage choice where there's no wall or floor space available.

 But what if you don't have ceilings that are high enough to accommodate vertically hanging bikes?

-Luckily Floaterhoist [Amazon] make a a great pulley system that hoists your bike up so that it's flat against the ceiling rather than hanging down!
+Luckily, Floaterhoist [Amazon] make a great pulley system that hoists your bike up so that it's flat against the ceiling rather than hanging down!

 However, pulley systems aren't the only way to get your bikes stored on your ceiling!

-Saris make a rack that allows you to hang multiple bikes from your ceiling.
-It's not a cheap option [Amazon] but it's good value when you consider it will support up to 4 bikes.
+Saris [Amazon] make a rack that allows you to hang multiple bikes from your ceiling.
+It's not a cheap option, but it's good value when you consider it will support up to 4 bikes.

-Again, the kids won't be able to use it themselves, but with with multiple sliding supports it's a breeze for an adult to use and it's a really practical way of storing multiple bikes out of the way.
+Again, the kids won't be able to use it themselves, but with multiple sliding supports it's a breeze for an adult to use, and it's a really practical way of storing multiple bikes out of the way.

 There are also two other racks that will store your bike horizontally along the ceiling.
 But both use hydraulic arms to effortlessly lift one bike up to lie against the ceiling.

-Free standing bike racks are best used for one or two bikes, when you don't have any suitable wall space but have plenty of space inside the room.
-Or for whatever reasons you don't want to (or can't) attach anything to your walls.
+Freestanding bike racks are best used for one or two bikes, when you don't have any suitable wall space but have plenty of space inside the room.
+Or (for whatever reason) you don't want to (or can't) attach anything to your walls.

 Floor to Ceiling Columns

 Feedback Sports [Amazon] make a great floor to ceiling column which can support up to four bikes.
-It's basically a spring loaded aluminium tubing system which wedges between the ceiling and the floor to create a completely stable storage solution.
+It's basically a spring-loaded aluminum tubing system which wedges between the ceiling and the floor to create a completely stable bike storage solution.